CS401-Team-Project/Back-End/API-DOCS/GROUP.md

 **Description**: Remove a member from a Group

-**Restrictions**:
+### Notes:

-- Only the group's admin (which created the group initially) can remove members, unless the group's admin allowed permission to remove members.
+- Can always be used by the group's admin (which created the group initially)
-- Non-Admin members may not remove other members from the group, unless the group's admin allowed permission to remove members.

 - A member may always remove themselves from the group.

 ### Request: